stimpy77/Qaud/README.md

 and implementations of these operations vary wildly between O/RMs and database providers.

-If one is willing to choose to use simpler conventions of data access and write all data access code through generic interfaces such that **all data is stored either in tables or in a "document", all entities have a key**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.
+If one is willing to choose to use simpler conventions of data access and write all data access code through generic interfaces such that **all data is stored either in tables or in a "document", and all entities have a key**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.

 This versatility comes at a few costs, starting with price of relationship awareness.
 It would be